poseidon-framework/poseidon-framework.github.io/xerxes.md

     upper: 0.10
 ```

+You can save this into a text file, for example named `fstats_config.yaml`, and load it via `--statConfig fstats_config.yaml`.

 The top level structure of this [YAML](https://en.wikipedia.org/wiki/YAML) file is an object with two fields: `groupDefs` (which is optional) and `fstats` (which is mandatory).

 ##### Group Definitions